-TED-Ed animator Franz Palomares jumped at the chance to animate this lesson — for a very specific reason.
-The TED-ED blog interviewed him to find out why.
+TED-Ed animator Franz Palomares jumped at the chance to animate this lesson, for a very specific reason — he met his wife online.
+We interviewed him to find out more.

 Artistically, I had a lot of different inspirations.
 I knew immediately that I wanted to split it into two categories.
 One a very personal and human side, represented by hand-drawn characters — the match that is being made by the algorithm.
 And then a technical side, represented by the 3D words and the heart transitions.
 The hearts falling are based on the raining code from the Matrix.
 I thought it would be a fun way to indicate that the program was working.

 That male character certainly looks familiar.
 How did you decide what the characters would look like in the animation?

 Ha.
 The two characters that represent the users were easy.
 I knew from the moment I took on this lesson that I would work in some drawings of my wife and myself.
 From there, I decided I should include a character that looks like Christian to be the narrator.

 Christian’s lesson focuses on the idea that algorithms can be seen everywhere in everyday life.
 Do you think this is true?

 After spending two months working on this piece, I see algorithms everywhere!
 It’s not just computers but anything and everything, including us.
 The decisions we make in a day and the decisions we make in our life.
 They are all step-by-step solutions to various problems.
 For example, just getting my day started is a solution to a problem.
 The problem is that I have to get from my apartment in Brooklyn to the office in Manhattan.
 The steps are simple: wake up, shower, eat breakfast, walk to the subway, ride the train to W. 4th St, and walk to work.
 That is my morning routine “algorithm.”
 Sometimes it may alter a little, but it’s always a step-by-step solution.